Friday 3/20 - Sunday 3/22, 2020

 SnacksThere will be plenty of snacks at the hall, with vegetarian, vegan, and gluten-free options.
 There will be light snacks out most of the time, and more substantial snacks Sunday around lunchtime.
 If you have dietary restrictions there's a space for that on the registration form.

 HousingHousing isn't included, but we will try to match out-of-town dancers with local dancers who are willing to host.
 There's a bit asking about this on registration.
+We're planning to start working on this around 2/11, and if you register after that we may not be able to connect you with anyone.

 Public TransitPublic transit is a great way to get to and from the hall, which is at the Porter Square stop on the Red Line Subway, the Fitchburg Line Commuter Rail, and the 77, 83, 87, and 96 buses.
 For detailed directions and schedules Google Maps works well: Cambridge Masonic Hall.